sunsun1988/Office-365-SDK-for-Android/sdk/office365-mail-calendar-contact-sdk/README.md

 ## Testing ##
 Execute ```mvn -Pe2eTests``` to run e2e tests using Java SE

 Mind that you'll need to install artifacts into your local repository first before running the tests.
-See [Installation] section.
+See <b><em>Installation</em></b> section.

 Integration tests take ~5-7 minutes.
 Integration tests are skipped by default.